Helping Minors Charged With Possession Of Alcohol

 Minors charged with unlawful possession of alcohol can face a variety of consequences ranging from steep fines and community service to revocation of their driver’s licenses.
 A conviction can also impact future educational opportunities and housing.
 Fortunately, there are ways to challenge the charges.
 Professional legal representation is critical for mitigating the consequences and preserving your future.

 At Ciancio Ciancio Brown, P.C., our criminal defense team provides diligent representation for clients charged with minor in possession of alcohol.
-Based in Broomfield, we serve clients throughout the Denver metro and greater Colorado.
+Based in Denver, Westminster and Breckenridge, we serve clients throughout Colorado.
 Two of our attorneys are former Adams County prosecutors, and one is a former municipal judge.
 This wealth of experience translates to effective, results-driven representation.

 Our firm fosters a commitment to excellence in legal services, including criminal defense.

 A conviction for minor in possession of alcohol results in automatic suspension of your driver’s license, even if you were not driving or anywhere near a car.
 The duration of the suspension depends on your criminal record.
 In general, the following suspensions will apply:

 - Third or subsequent offense: One-year suspension and possible jail time.

 Additionally, each offense imposes fines.
 Our attorneys understand the legal intricacies surrounding each level of offense.

 Providing Or Selling Alcohol To Minors

 Selling alcohol to minors is one of the most common types of liquor license violations.
 It can also lead to criminal charges against the clerk, bartender, or server who sold the alcohol.
 A conviction can impact your future employment prospects and reputation.